sensei-hacker/inavwiki/Custom-mixes-for-exotic-setups.md

 ```

 ## Nano Talon with 2 Servos for the V-Tail
 Note: See [this video](https://www.youtube.com/watch?v=IOApkFPGKtc) for the placement & orientation of the extra servo to form a V-Tail with rudder.
+(Hey, please do not link to a 20 minute video something that should take all of 5 seconds to explain.
+At least include a timestamp so we don't need to watch the whole thing)
 ```
 # mixer
 mixer CUSTOMAIRPLANE